shiye21/shiye21.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'> Google Scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔊 Position Openings
 - **Postgraduate Students:** Dr. Ye Shi recruits 2~3 postgraduate students for each academic year.
-The candidate is expected to be self-motivated in one of the following areas: Artificial Intelligence, Machine learning, 3D Vision, Smart Energy, etc. A solid mathematical background and sufficient programming skills are required.
+The candidate is expected to be self-motivated in one of the following areas: Trustworthy AI, Deep Learning Basics, Optimization and Control, Smart Energy, etc. A solid mathematical background and sufficient programming skills are required.
 If you are interested in this opening, please email me your CV;
 - **Undergraduates/Visting Students:** We warmly welcome students majored in Machine Learning, Computer Science, Mathematics, Electric Engineering, Information and Communication Engineering, and other related disciplines to join our group;
 - **Research Assistant:** Dr. Ye Shi is seeking a research assistant to work closely with the principal investigator, postdoc, and students in the laboratory.
 A Bachelor's or master's degree in mathematics, computer science, machine learning, electrical engineering, control, or related areas is required.